Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

 ----------------------------

 The ANELLO Aerial INS can be configured for various installation positions as long as parameters are set as detailed in the next section.
-An external speed-aiding sensor, e.g. paddle wheel, ultrasonic sensor, Doppler velocity log (DVL), is highly recommended to maintain accuracy in GPS-denied conditions.
+An external speed-aiding sensor is highly recommended to maintain accuracy in GPS-denied conditions.
 Calibration procedures for common sensors are detailed in
 `Sensor Calibrations <https://docs-a1.readthedocs.io/en/aerial_ins/sensor_calibrations.html>`__.